-A method of searching for directly and indirectly matching media content in a metadata database is provided.
+A method of searching for media content in a metadata database is provided.
 Searching may include matching keywords in search criteria or using predefined search criteria for browsing of static or dynamic listings of media content.
-The method includes receiving a search request including search criteria, and searching the metadata database for a digital media selection matching the search criteria.
-A mapping of metadata of the media selection may be utilized to find a matching media article that directly or indirectly matches the search criteria.
+The method includes receiving a search request including search criteria, and searching the metadata database for a physical media article matching the search criteria and a digital media selection matching the search criteria.
 The method also includes determining availabilities of the matching media article and the matching media selection.
 A search result set with the matching media articles and matching media selections is provided, based on their availabilities.
+The search result set may also include media articles and media selections that are indirectly associated with the search criteria.
 An associated content provider may be linked to the customer based on a subscription.
 The media selection may be accessed by an audio/visual display interface.

-SYSTEM AND METHOD FOR SEARCHING AND BROWSING FOR DIRECTLY AND INDIRECTLY MATCHING MEDIA CONTENT
+SYSTEM AND METHOD FOR SEARCHING

-CROSS-REFERENCE TO RELATED APPLICATION
+AND BROWSING MEDIA CONTENTCROSS-REFERENCE TO RELATED

+APPLICATION

-[0001] This application claims priority to U.S. Patent Application No. 61/502,300, filed on Jun.
-28, 2011, entitled "SYSTEM AND METHOD FOR SEARCHING AND BROWSING FOR DIRECTLY AND INDIRECTLY MATCHING MEDIA CONTENT", and is incorporated herein by reference in its entirety.
+[0001] This application claims priority to U.S. Patent Application No. 61/502297, filed on Jun.
+28, 2011, entitled "SYSTEM AND METHOD FOR SEARCHING AND BROWSING MEDIA CONTENT", and is incorporated herein by reference in its entirety.